 Have you ever wondered who operates ultrasound imaging equipment to get a better view of a patient’s insides?
 The answer: diagnostic medical sonographers, also known as an ultrasound technician.
 Let’s learn all about these medical professionals and their healthcare field and explore these different topics:

 - How to become an ultrasound technician

 - Start your travel sonography career with Fusion Medical Staffing

 - ✨ BONUS ✨ Frequently asked questions (FAQs)

 What does an ultrasound technician do?

 Diagnostic medical sonographers are healthcare professionals who specialize in the use of diagnostic imaging technology.
-Sonographers use sophisticated healthcare equipment, such as ultrasounds and other imaging technologies, to create images of a patient’s internal organs and tissues.
-These images help physicians diagnose and manage a wide range of medical conditions, such as blood clots, pregnancy, and cancers.
+Sonographers use sophisticated healthcare machines, such as ultrasound equipment and other imaging technologies, to create images of a patient’s internal organs and tissues.
+These images help physicians diagnose medical conditions, such as blood clots, pregnancy, and cancers.

 In addition to operating the diagnostic imaging equipment, the listed responsibilities on a diagnostic medical sonographer job description may include:

 🩺 Reviewing images to ensure they’re good quality and helpful for diagnosis